jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SDKNecessaries.rst

 requires the actual Microsoft Visual C++ redistributables.

-In Visual Studio Windows XP builds require v141_xp platform toolset (Visual Studio 2019's default is v142) along with compiler option /Zc:threadSafeInit-
+In Visual Studio Windows XP builds require v141_xp platform toolset (Visual Studio 2022's default is v143, Visual Studio 2019's default is v142) along with compiler option /Zc:threadSafeInit-

 Note that GCC and the other builds cannot be mixed due to the different ABI.